Bukan hanya permainan, strategi ekonomi dan prospek masa depan di balik klik Telegram untuk menghasilkan uang

 The model became so popular that people in low-income countries began playing the game as a full-time job.
 At one point, 40% of the games players were from the Philippines.

 Axie was at the vanguard of a revolution that promised to empower players to earn money for their time, lift people out of poverty, and redefine modern work.
 Many other games tried to emulate its model.
-However, Axie’s economy gradually declined, and the prEss of all tokenized assets plummeted, effectively stunting the play-to-earn model.
+However, Axie’s economy gradually declined, and the prices of all tokenized assets plummeted, effectively stunting the play-to-earn model.

 In many ways, Click to Earn Games is similar to Play to Earn Craze.
 Players are asked to tap the screen and play simple games in exchange for in-game coins or points, which are eventually converted into cryptocurrency tokens sent via airdrops.